 How do you measure success in your work?

-I consider myself successful if I am: winning projects I am passionate about; exceeding client expectations; utilizing my team to make meaningful contributions to a project in a way that they feel valued and satisfied; and mentoring emerging lawyers and planners.
+I consider myself successful if I am: working on projects I am passionate about; exceeding client expectations; utilizing my team to make meaningful contributions to a project in a way that they feel valued and satisfied; and mentoring emerging lawyers and planners.

 How have you used your dual Law-Planning degree?

 I started a career in Florida after graduation as a licensed attorney and then later as a certified land planner too.
 My planning background and experience helped me to more effectively represent my clients in state and local government matters during the entitlement process.
 My planning qualifications allowed review staff to view me as a trusted colleague who appreciated their requirements when considering my clients’ applications rather than as an adversary.
-However, I was growing more and more interested in being involved earlier on in the land development process and helping to build better communities as a full-time planner.
-From site selection to initial design and on through construction, I consult extensively with traffic engineers, landscape architects, and environmental engineers to ensure a fully-integrated design.
+From site selection to initial design and on through construction, I consult extensively with traffic engineers, landscape architects, and environmental engineers to ensure a fully-integrated design that is likely to garner support from the appropriate governmental agencies.
 I also continue to utilize my legal background as an expert witness in contentious land use planning and zoning matters to support my client’s position and address concerns from stakeholders based on sound planning principles to build a complete record should the final decision later need to be appealed.
-I remain passionate about planning and the law and greatly enjoy the opportunity to still utilize both of my skill sets in a new and challenging way.
+I remain passionate about planning and the law and greatly enjoy the opportunity to still utilize both of these skill sets in a new and challenging way to serve my clients.